-- 52.1.
-Each project was managed by a core operational team consisting of representatives from the delivery partner and a Dorset LEP Programme Manager. - 52.2.
+50.1.
+Each project was managed by a core operational team consisting of representatives from the delivery partner and a Dorset LEP Programme Manager.

+- 50.2.
 Dorset LEP managed a number of projects within a programme where multiple schemes were connected by a place or theme and have a mutual benefit and outcomes.
-Dorset LEP's two largest programmes were the Bournemouth International Growth (BIG) Programme and Port of Poole Programme. - 52.3.
+Dorset LEP's two largest programmes were the Bournemouth International Growth (BIG) Programme and Port of Poole Programme. - 50.3.
 The Dorset Growth Deal programme ended in March 2021.
-Outcome delivery is ongoing until March 2025 and is overseen by a Dorset LEP committee and reports directly to the main Dorset LEP Board.
+Outcome delivery is ongoing until March 2025 and is overseen by a Dorset LEP committee and reports directly to the main Dorset LEP Board. - 50.4.
+For up to date amount of funding secured, outputs and outcomes, see our Programme Dashboard.

-53. Dorset Careers Hub - Careers and Enterprise Company
+51. Dorset Careers Hub - Careers and Enterprise Company